News

 The MR-139 3001 phase 3 trial (NCT06400511) was a randomized, placebo-controlled, double-masked prospective study, with a total of 477 patients randomized to receive either MR-139 or placebo, self-administered to the eyelids twice daily.
 Patients were treated and observed over 12 weeks.

-The primary endpoint of the trial was complete resolution of debris after 6 weeks of twice-daily dosing.
-At the time of writing, the company has not released in-depth data on the results of the trial outside of missing the primary endpoint.
+The primary end point of the trial was complete resolution of debris after 6 weeks of twice-daily dosing.
+At the time of this writing, the company has not released in-depth data on the results of the trial outside of missing the primary end point.

-Viatris chief R&D officer Philippe Martin commented in a press release from the company, saying, "Given that the study did not meet its objective for patients suffering from blepharitis, we are evaluating the appropriate next steps for the phase 3 program, which may include revising the planned additional phase 3 study.
-Thank you to the patients and investigators who contributed to the trial."
+In a news release, Viatris chief R&D officer Philippe Martin said, "Given that the study did not meet its objective for patients suffering from blepharitis, we are evaluating the appropriate next steps for the phase 3 program, which may include revising the planned additional phase 3 study.
+Thank you to the patients and investigators who contributed to the trial."1

-In June 2025, Opus Genetics released positive top-line results from its phase 3 LYNX-2 trial of MR-142 in keratorefractive patients experiencing visual disturbances under mesopic, low-contrast conditions.
-Opus Genetics and Viatris (through its affiliate) are parties to a global licensing agreement thatx provides for the development of phentolamine ophthalmic solution 0.75% and grants exclusive rights to Viatris to commercialize phentolamine ophthalmic solution 0.75% in the US.
+In June 2025, Opus Genetics released positive top-line results from its phase 3 LYNX-2 trial of MR-142 in keratorefractive patients experiencing visual disturbances under mesopic, low-contrast conditions.2 Opus Genetics and Viatris (through its affiliate) are parties to a global licensing agreement that provides for the development of phentolamine ophthalmic solution 0.75% and grants exclusive rights to Viatris to commercialize phentolamine ophthalmic solution 0.75% in the US.

-Additionally, the company announced positive topline results from VEGA-3, its phase 3 trial evaluating phentolamine ophthalmic solution 0.75% for the treatment of presbyopia.
+Additionally, the company announced positive topline results from VEGA-3, its phase 3 trial evaluating phentolamine ophthalmic solution 0.75% for the treatment of presbyopia.3

 Newsletter